Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ###PREREQUISITES
 As a prerequisite you should understand the following:
 + Knowledge of BASH a Plus however not required
-+ Knowledge of command line text editors (i will use nano in this guide however you are more then welcome to use vi or even vim) Debian users that are used to "pico" should probably use nano as its practically the same
++ Knowledge of command line text editors (I will use nano in this guide however you are more then welcome to use vi or even vim) Debian users that are used to "pico" should probably use nano as its practically the same
 + Users should also be fairly familiar with the Yellowdog Updater, Modified (yum package manager)
 + Users should be knowledgeable with rudimentary git functionality we will need this for cloning repos
 + Usage of Putty is a bonus however if your doing this on the box its self you may not need these tools.